 The Pennsylvania Uniform Crime Reporting Act requires the release of crime statistics and rates to students and employees, and it requires that those statistics be available to applicants and new employees upon request.
 The rate is based on the actual number of Full Time Equivalent (FTE) students and employees, calculated according to a state-mandated formula.
 The index in the table below is based on incidents per 100,000 FTEs.
-The University's FTE population for 2015 was 49,883; for 2016 was 50,619; and for 2017 was 52,175.
+The University's FTE population for 2016 was 50,619; and for 2017 was 52,175; and for 2018 was 57,191.